ThadGholston/factory/README.md

-#Distributed Event Tracking with Hadoop
+# Converted C++ implementation of Event Tracking to Java and Updated Indexing